Capture Havana Cuba Photography Workshop and Tour

 I know what you are thinking, with the new laws in place there is no way for Americans to go to Cuba.
 WRONG.
-Under the new law, Americans can still go to Cuba and I can get you there legally and following all of the rules and laws from the USA and Cuba alike.
-We go using a travel visa called Support for the Cuban People and anyone with an American passport is allowed to visit Cuba.
+Under the new law, Americans can still go to Cuba, and I can get you there legally and following all of the rules and regulations from the USA and Cuba alike.
+We go using a travel visa called Support for the Cuban People, and anyone with an American passport is allowed to visit Cuba.

 Cuba has long been inaccessible for Americans until recently, but it now presents an excellent opportunity to get amazing photos of a country frozen in time.
 The people, the architecture, the cars… Cuba is indeed one of a kind.
 You really have to be there to experience what a fascinating place Cuba is.

 BUT… it won’t be like this for long.
-Havana and surrounding areas are rapidly expanding— which means the future looks a bit brighter for some Cubans, but for photographers, this means more touristy attractions and less of the preserved raw ambiance.
+Havana and surrounding areas are rapidly expanding— which means the future looks a bit brighter for some Cubans.
+Still, for photographers, this means more touristy attractions and less of the preserved raw ambiance.